Data Processing Addendum

-Where applicable, taking into account the nature of the Processing, and to the extent required under applicable Data Protection Laws, Echobox shall provide the Customer with any information or assistance reasonably requested by the Customer for the purpose of complying with any of the Customer's obligations under applicable Data Protection Laws, including:
+Where applicable, taking into account the nature of the Processing, and to the extent required under applicable Data Protection Laws, Echobox shall:

-- using all reasonable endeavours to assist Customer by implementing appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of Customer's obligation to respond to requests for exercising Data Subject rights laid down in the GDPR; and
+- use all reasonable endeavours to assist the Customer by implementing appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Customer's obligation to respond to requests for exercising data subject rights laid down in the GDPR; and

-- providing reasonable assistance to the Customer with any data protection impact assessments and with any prior consultations to any Supervisory Authority of the Customer, in each case solely in relation to Processing of Customer Personal Data and taking into account the information available to Echobox.
+- provide reasonable assistance to the Customer with any data protection impact assessments and with any prior consultations to any supervisory authority of the Customer, in each case solely in relation to processing of Customer Personal Data and taking into account the information available to Echobox.

 Duration and Termination